 During her time spent as a First Nations Metis Inuit Teacher and Researcher, she received the great gift of being able to spend time with several Elders to learn about their spiritual traditions and to take part in ceremonies.

 Life Celebration ceremonies from all cultures provide comfort and are ‘rites of passage’.
 She comments, “If I had to distill my beliefs to their simplest essence, I would say that I believe that God is love, God is good, and God is everywhere”.

 Community Volunteer Services

-Michelle has volunteered in several capacities in the past; as a YMCA Literacy volunteer, soccer coach, a Me to We participant – to name just a few organizations.
+Michelle has volunteered in several capacities in the past; as a YMCA Literacy volunteer and soccer coach to name just a few organizations.

 She’s been a long-time financial supporter of Sick Kids Hospital, a parent volunteer with cross country ski group, and when she has the chance, she volunteers at the Animal Shelter to walk dogs.

 For the past few years, she has given her time to the Bluewater Action Research Network.
 As a caring and life-long learner herself, she supports this organization that strives to identify areas of improvement in education by conducting ‘action’ research to determine solutions.
 She has spoken each year at their year-end conference and at an International Conference for Action Research.